OctopusDeploy/docs/docs/administration/upgrading/legacy/upgrading-from-octopus-2.6.5-2018.10lts/troubleshooting.md

 The second log is also in the Hydra package directory.
 It has a random filename and is used purely as an output for the MSI installation process.
 Hydra will delete this file if it detects a successful install.
 If the file is present, this means the installation has probably failed.

 You can also refer to the Windows Event Log as well as Scheduled Tasks for more information on the installation process.
-Note that the Scheduled Task will expire after 5min, and the results may no longer be available.
+Note that the Scheduled Task will expire after 5 min, and the results may no longer be available.

-## Common Issues {#Troubleshooting-CommonIssues}
+## Common issues {#Troubleshooting-CommonIssues}

 This section describes some common upgrade issues and ways to resolve them.

-### Tentacle Does Not Upgrade Properly {#Troubleshooting-Tentacledoesnotupgradeproperly}
+### Tentacle does not upgrade properly {#Troubleshooting-Tentacledoesnotupgradeproperly}

 #### Symptoms #1 {#Troubleshooting-Symptoms#1}